ABOUT THE SOMERVILLE AUDITORIUM

 Click here for help planning your journey to the Crawley Campus of the University of Western Australia.

 Parking on campus is free after 5pm, though it can get busy.
-The closest car park with access bays is Car Park 1.
+The closest car park is Car Park 1.
 You can get more information here.

 UWA Somerville is accessible by wheelchair, with level access to venue from paved entry.
 Venue flooring is a combination of paving and compact dirt.